 All of Riley’s feelings are vital and provide her with important shades of color for her memories.
 Riley’s complex-and sometimes unpleasant-feelings allow her to have an authentic presence with the people around her.

 But I believe the key takeaway is that it’s not just feeling our emotions that is the key.
 Sharing them is what helps create strong bonds of trust, connection, safety, openness and-ultimately-happiness.

 If you’re having a hard time getting out of your head or really connecting with the important people in your life I hope you’ll reach out to someone for little help and encouragement.

-Dr. Robert Pate is a licensed Clinical Psychologist practicing in Orange County, California.
-If you’d like to set up a consultation at the Orange County office call 657-200-8080 or visit www.californiaalturavista.org.
+Dr. Robert Pate is a licensed Clinical Psychologist (PSY27089) practicing in Orange County, California.
+For more information about Dr. Pate’s practice, call 949-478-0665 or visit www.cavfamilytherapy.com.